Discrete Morse theory and localization: Homotopy and localization for p-categories

 Given a (small, ordinary) category $\bC$ and a collection $\Sigma$ of its morphisms that contains all identies and is closed under composition, one can define the {\bf localization of $\bC$ about $\Sigma$} --- this is the minimal category $\bC[\Sigma\inv]$ containing $\bC$ where members of $\Sigma$ have been formally inverted \cite{dwyerkan2, dwyerkan, gabrielzisman}.
 The localization comes with a functor $\bL: \bC \to \bC[\Sigma\inv]$ characterized by the following universal property: every morphism in $\Sigma$ is sent to an isomorphism by $\bL$, and every other functor $\bF:\bC \to \bD$ which sends $\Sigma$-elements to isomorphisms in $\bD$ admits a Kan extension $\bF'$ across $\bL$.
 In other words, the triangle below commutes:

 Here we describe localization for p-categories about a special class of morphisms.
-Call a collection $\Sigma$ of morphisms in a p-category {\em directed} if it only contains atoms, and if the existence of $f:x \to y$ in $\Sigma$ implies $x \neq y$ and the non-existence of morphisms from $y$ to $x$ in $\Sigma$. \begin{definition} Let $\bC$ be a p-category and $\Sigma$ a directed collection of its morphisms so that the union $\Sigma^+$ of $\Sigma$ with all identities is closed under composition.
+Call a collection $\Sigma$ of morphisms in a p-category {\em directed} if it only contains atoms, and if for each $f:x \to y$ in $\Sigma$, we have both $x \neq y$ and the absence of morphisms from $y$ to $x$ in $\Sigma$. \begin{definition} Let $\bC$ be a p-category and $\Sigma$ a directed collection of its morphisms so that the union $\Sigma^+$ of $\Sigma$ with all identities is closed under composition.
 The {\bf localization of $\bC$ about $\Sigma$}, written $\Loc_\Sigma\bC$, is a p-category given by the following data. \begin{enumerate} \item The set $\Loc_\Sigma\bC_0$ of objects is precisely the same as $\bC_0$. \item Given objects $w,z \in \bC_0$, every morphism $\gamma : w \to z$ in $\Loc_\Sigma\bC$ is an equivalence classes of finite but arbitrarily long {\em $\Sigma$-zigzags} in $\bC$ of the form

 where the left-pointing $f_\bullet$ are to be chosen from $\Sigma^+$, the right-pointing $g_\bullet$ are arbitrary, and the equivalence is generated by the following relations.
 Two zigzags are related \begin{itemize} \item {\bf horizontally} if they differ by intermediate identity maps, or \item {\bf vertically} if they form the rows of a commuting diagram in $\bC$: